rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

     | running_stats sum(hits) as running_hits
 ```

-It might be useful to calculate total stats over the calculated per-time bucket stats, which the help of [`total_stats` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#total_stats-pipe).
+It might be useful to calculate total stats over the calculated per-time bucket stats, with the help of [`total_stats` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#total_stats-pipe).
-for example, the following query add total number of logs into `total_hits` field and then uses this field for calculating the per-minute percentage of hits
+For example, the following query adds the total number of logs into `total_hits` field and then uses this field for calculating the per-minute percentage of hits
 with the [`math` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#math-pipe):

 ```logsql